Generalizable Autonomous Driving System across Diverse Adverse Weather Conditions: Experiments

 \subsubsection{Implementation Details}

-Our deep learning model was implemented using the Pytorch framework, with experiments conducted on two NVIDIA GeForce 4090 GPUs.
+The proposed AdvImmu model is implemented using the Pytorch framework, with experiments conducted on two NVIDIA GeForce 4090 GPUs.
 For the architecture, we implement the proposed AdvImmu based on ResNet \cite{He_2016_CVPR} and ASSP perception head \cite{chen2018encoderdecoder}.
-We select the Adam optimizer for training, configuring it with Betas values of 0.9 and 0.999, and set the weight decay at 1e-4.
-The training was executed with a batch size of 8 and a learning rate of 3e-4.
+We compare the proposed AdvImmu with other 8 baselines, \ie, DeepLabv3+ \cite{chen2018encoderdecoder}, BiSeNetV2 \cite{yu2021bisenet}, SegNet \cite{badrinarayanan2017segnet}, TopFormer \cite{zhang2022topformer}, SeaFormer \cite{wan2023seaformer}, BASeg \cite{xiao2023baseg}, HRDA \cite{hoyer2023domain}, and AttaNet \cite{song2021attanet}.
+All these baselines are also implemented using Pytorch.
+We train the proposed AdvImmu and such baselines based on aforementioned datasets from scratch.
+For the optimization, we select the Adam optimizer for training, configuring it with Betas values of 0.9 and 0.999 and setting the weight decay to 1e-4.
+The training is executed with a batch size of 8 and a learning rate of 3e-4.
+For the InfoNCE regularizer, the hyperparameter $\tau$ is set to 0.5.
+For URs, the number of unfolded layers $K$ is set to 5.